Toxic Workplace Checklist

 8. Exclusion Over Inclusion:

 Diversity brings in a wealth of perspectives, fostering creativity and innovation.
-When certain groups or individuals are consistently sidelined, it not only hints at underlying biases but also stunts the organization's potential.
+When certain groups or individuals are consistently sidelined, it not only hints at underlying biases but also stunts the organisation's potential.
 An inclusive environment celebrates differences and ensures that everyone has an equal platform to voice their ideas and concerns.

 9. Strict Hierarchy Stifles Voices:

-While organizational structure is essential for functionality, an over-emphasis on hierarchy can suppress valuable insights from lower-tier employees.
+While organisational structure is essential for functionality, an over-emphasis on hierarchy can suppress valuable insights from lower-tier employees.
 When only the opinions of the top echelon are considered valid, it creates a one-dimensional view, missing out on the diverse experiences and insights that a broader spectrum of employees can offer.

 10. Feedback Falls on Deaf Ears:

 Feedback is a tool for growth.
-When organizations dismiss or retaliate against feedback, they miss opportunities for improvement.
+When organisations dismiss or retaliate against feedback, they miss opportunities for improvement.
 Additionally, it communicates to employees that their perspectives aren’t valued.
 Over time, this can lead to a disengaged workforce, missing out on the collaborative spirit that drives innovation.

 Multiple Checkbox Tally